 Texprint is an organisation run by industry professionals with the support of many other internationally recognized industry names.
 Our aim is to select, mentor and promote the best of the UK’s newly graduated textile designers, providing an opportunity for realistic development, and a vital bridge between higher education and the real, commercial world. ...more

 Texprint was originally set up as part of the Design Council as a link between the skilled designers being trained at UK colleges and the textile industry.
 It is now run as a charity, highly regarded as a unique incubator of textile design talent, and is supported by sponsors connected to the International textile industry and by British charitable foundations. ...more

 2012: mentoring session with Sarah Rutson and Ross Urwin of luxury Hong Kong retailer Lane Crawford

-Each year immediately after Easter, Texprint invites tutors of all BA and MA textile design courses across the UK to nominate their most creative final year students who will graduate that summer.
+Each year, shortly after Easter, Texprint invites tutors of all BA and MA textile design courses across the UK to nominate their most creative final year students who will graduate that summer.
 Over 200 graduates are interviewed by daily panels comprising different industry experts including educationalists who generously give their time to take part in this first, crucial stage of the Texprint selection process.
 24 designers are finally selected. ...more